fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

 ### Exercise 11.1

-Before getting our hands dirty with setting up the CI/CD pipeline let us reflect a bit what we have read.
+Before getting our hands dirty with setting up the CI/CD pipeline let us reflect a bit on what we have read.

 #### 11.1 warming up

 Think about a hypothetical situation where we have an application being worked on by a team of about 6 people.
 The application is in active development and will be released soon.

-Let us assume that the application is coded with some other language than JavaScript/TypeScript, e.g. in  Python, Java or Ruby.
+Let us assume that the application is coded with some other language than JavaScript/TypeScript, e.g. in  Python, Java, or Ruby.
 You can freely pick the language.
-This might even be language you do not know much yourself.
+This might even be a language you do not know much yourself.

 Write a short text, say 200-300 words, where you answer or discuss some of the points below.
 You can check the length with https://wordcounter.net/.
-Save your answer to file named <i>exercise1.md</i> in the root of the repository that you shall create in [exercise 11.2](/en/part11/getting_started_with_git_hub_actions#exercise-11-2).
+Save your answer to the file named <i>exercise1.md</i> in the root of the repository that you shall create in [exercise 11.2](/en/part11/getting_started_with_git_hub_actions#exercise-11-2).

 The points to discuss:
 - Some common steps in a CI setup include <i>linting</i>, <i>testing</i>, and <i>building</i>.
 What are the specific tools for taking care of these steps in the ecosystem of the language you picked?
-You can search the answer by google.
+You can search for the answers by google.
 - What alternatives are there to set up the CI besides Jenkins and GitHub Actions that we mentioned in this section?
-- Would this setup be better in a self-hosted or a cloud based environment?
+- Would this setup be better in a self-hosted or a cloud-based environment?
 Why?
 What information would you need to make that decision?

 Remember that there are no 'right' answers to the above!